-Clarification document needed - the actual criminal background checks are needed to assist with the complete evaluation of the application.
+Clarification documents needed - the actual criminal background checks are needed to assist with the evaluation of this application.

-The board members are the same in this application as the Central Wake application.
 Board capacity is a concern.
-How will the board have the capacity to effectively manage both and open both schools within the same academic year.
+This board has applied for two schools in the same county.
+How will the board have the capacity to effectively manage both and open both within the same academic year?

-The board chair of the school in Charlotte will also be on the board of this school.
+The board chair of the school open in Charlotte will be on the board of this school.

-What plan does the BOD have in case there is a disagreement with the EMO that cannot be resolved and they wish to sever ties? - dtsmith840
+What plan does the BOD have in case there is a disagreement with the EMO that cannot be resolved? - dtsmith840